 1. Deploy the latest Kubernetes dashboard

-Once you’ve set up your Kubernetes cluster or if you already had one running, we can get started.
+Once you’ve set up your Kubernetes cluster, or if you already had one running, we can get started.

-The first thing to know about the web UI is that it can only be accessed using localhost address on the machine it runs on.
+The first thing to know about the web UI is that it can only be accessed using the localhost address on the machine it runs on.
 This means we need to have an SSH tunnel to the server.
 For most OS, you can create an SSH tunnel using this command.
 Replace the <user> and <master_public_IP> with the relevant details to your Kubernetes cluster.

 ssh -L localhost:8001:127.0.0.1:8001 <user>@<master_public_IP>